Configure the lifecycle stages of AI Governance assets

 The Operating Model settings are shown.

-3. In the Asset types table, click the relevant asset type: AI Model.
+3. In the Asset types table, click the relevant asset type.

 The asset type overview page opens.